 During a peyote trip, a person experiences distorted vision, intense hallucinations, and sometimes, forms of synesthesia such as the ability to see music or hear colors.
 People often describe being taken to an alternative reality which can be pleasant or terrifying depending on the person’s state of mind.

-Side Effects of the Drug
+Common Side Effects of Peyote

 The drug has certain useful effects on the body such as pain relief, although it is not allowed to be used medically, Mexican tribes still use its juice or buttons to relieve labor pain and pain after accidents.
 Its harmful effects on the body are mentioned below: